elisanur/StudentBudget/documentation/topicDescription.md

 ### Users:

-- Student or other user
+- Student or any other user

 ### Functions for users: